 Ginger pairs very well with gin, adding a complexity and depth of flavour that creates a pleasant taste sensation.
 We love how the heat of hand-crushed ginger complements and enhances the other botanicals in Sing Gin.

 But why do we drink gin with ginger ale?
 What are the best gin and ginger cocktail recipes?
 Read on to find out.

-China, India, Indonesia and Nigeria continue to dominate the production of ginger.
-As a herbaceous perennial, ginger is a member of the Zingiberaceae family (including other common spices found in gin production, such as cardamom and galangal).
+Ginger is one of the world’s oldest spices.
+As a herbaceous perennial, ginger is a member of the Zingiberaceae family (which includes other common spices used in gin production, such as cardamom and galangal).

 So, are gin and ginger ale a winning combination?
 Yes!